What is Packet Pushers?

 Can I be a guest on the show?

 We look for knowledgeable people who speak well and have something to add to the conversation.
 We love bringing new people onto the show.
 Contact us if you’re interested in adding your voice to our community.
 Grease the skids with Skype and a USB headset.

 Why don’t you talk more about certification exams and test topics?

-We do cover certification experiences and strategies now and then, but that’s not really what the podcast is about.
-Our content focuses on the work that we do everyday.
+We do cover certification experiences and strategies now and then, but that’s not really what our podcasts are about.
+Our content is forward-looking and deep.
 We want to discuss information that isn’t covered anywhere else.
 We find the envelope and push it until it breaks.
 (Rips?
 How does one extend that metaphor?)

 How much time does it take to produce a show?

-Roughly 10 hours.
+Roughly 10 hours spread over several people.
 We spend many hours each week scheduling guests, researching topics, and writing the show outlines.
 A show recording usually takes between 1 and 2 hours.
 The post-production and publication process takes between 2 and 6 hours.

-Packet Pushers Interactive, LLC is a limited liability company registered in the state of New Hampshire, USA, and owned by Ethan Banks.
-PPI is also used to conduct Packet Pushers business.
+Packet Pushers Interactive, LLC is a limited liability company registered in the state of New Hampshire, USA.